paki-mcguire/base-react-project/README.md

 ## Step-by-step setup used for creating this React base project

+### Node and Final 'package.json'

+Using node v 18.18.0

 ### Create a React project with vite

 1.  make sure that you have Node.js (v18 or later) installed